cleary-lab/CISI/getting_started/README.md

 ### Comparison with validation images

 For validation purposes, we directly image a subset of genes in each tissue section (in addition to the composites).
 In this section we measured Flt1, Gad1, Vip, Vtn, and Xdh.
 You can find the validation images for these genes (in green), merged together with results of decompression presented in the paper (in magenta) in 'original_images/'.
-Since our original results are from a model trained on a much larger dataset, you may find that the decompressed results from this small dataset differ slightly.
+Since our original results are from a model trained on a much larger dataset (and trained for many more iterations), you may find that the decompressed results from this small dataset differ slightly.